A.

 Phase 1 : The Learning Phase (Concept Mastery)

-Incorrect even after trying with hint - show solution and try similar question :
+Incorrect even after trying with a hint? - show solution and try similar question

-Incorrect even after trying with hint - show solution and try similar question :
+Incorrect even after trying with a hint? - show solution and try similar question

-Incorrect even after showing hint and solutions - system was unable to solve the issue, so we suggest the question be routed to the teacher as a doubt :
+Incorrect even after showing hint and solutions - system was unable to solve the issue, so we suggest routing the question to the teacher as a doubt

-Incorrect even after showing hint and solutions - system was unable to solve the issue, so we suggest the question be routed to the teacher as a doubt :
+Incorrect even after showing hint and solutions - system was unable to solve the issue, so we suggest routing the question to the teacher as a doubt

-If 3 consecutive incorrect attempts from same concept :
+3 consecutive incorrect attempts from the same concept - we suggest watching the concept video and coming back

-If 3 consecutive incorrect attempts from same concept :
+3 consecutive incorrect attempts from the same concept - we suggest watching the concept video and coming back

 Phase 2 : The Practice Phase (Building Momentum)

 Designed for Average Performers building proficiency.
-This phase is split into two distinct modes that unlock sequentially.
+This phase introduces exam pressure gradually, through two modes that unlock in sequence.

 Designed for Average Performers building proficiency.
-This phase is split into two distinct modes that unlock sequentially.
+This phase introduces exam pressure gradually, through two modes that unlock in sequence.

 Untimed Practice (Sandbox):